 Light cured sealant material is placed as dispensed without any mixing.
 The curing process does not begin until it is exposed to the light source.
 (Figure 16).

 Sealant material is placed on the prepared tooth using a syringe (Figure 16).
 Regardless of how it is delivered, it is important to limit the amount of material.
 The sealant material should be placed only in the pits and fissures.
 Too much material can result in occlusal interference.
-Although occlusal interference is not a concern, the amount of material should also be limited when sealing pits and fissures on lingual and buccal surfaces.
+Over manipulation of the product may result in bubbles.
+Although occlusal interference is not a major concern, the amount of material should also be limited when sealing pits and fissures on lingual and buccal surfaces.

 Your session is about to expire.
 Do you want to continue logged in?